U.S. slaps steel and aluminum tariffs on Mexico, Canada and Europe, sparking trade war

 Robert Scott, senior economist at the left-leaning Economic Policy Institute, said tariffs that failed to distinguish between America's trade allies and countries like China, which the U.S. has accused of illegal trade practices, could make it more difficult resolve trade disputes.

-Secretary Ross had been holding trade talks this week in Europe to address the tariff tit-for-tat.
-France's Finance Minister Bruno Le Maire said Wednesday that although Europe did not want a trade war, "It's entirely up to U.S authorities whether they want to enter into a trade conflict with their biggest partner."
+Ross had been holding trade talks this week in Europe to address the tariff tit-for-tat.
+France's finance minister, Bruno Le Maire, said Wednesday that although Europe did not want a trade war, "It's entirely up to U.S authorities whether they want to enter into a trade conflict with their biggest partner."

-"This is dumb," Senator Ben Sasse, R-Neb, said in statement.
-“Europe, Canada, and Mexico are not China, and you don’t treat allies the same way you treat opponents.
+"This is dumb," Sen. Ben Sasse, R-Neb, said in statement.
+“Europe, Canada and Mexico are not China, and you don’t treat allies the same way you treat opponents.
 We’ve been down this road before — blanket protectionism is a big part of why America had a Great Depression.
 'Make America Great Again' shouldn’t mean 'Make America 1929 Again.'"